Walk Abergwyngregyn to Rowen, a walk with history.

 6. Continue along a good track.
 This track can be exposed to very strong winds.

 7. Walk steadily uphill, following the electricity pylons, until you reach a prominent wooden signpost, 3.1 miles from the start.
-This is near the highest point of the walk, and is the start of the old military track up Drum (a walk for another day).
-The signpost shows directions to Llanfairfechan, Rowen, Drum and Aber.
+This is near the highest point of the walk, and is the start of the old military track up Drum, a walk for another day.
+The signpost (pictured here) shows directions to Llanfairfechan, Rowen, Drum and Aber.

 9. Walk past the two stones and onwards over a stile to the small car park.